A Guide To The Mendocino Coast

 - Goodlife Cafe & Bakery: This place is always crowded on weekend mornings and for good reason.
 They make excellent baked goods (ie. sweet morning rolls, flaky croissants, hearty muffins) and a mean latte.
 Their breakfast burritos are also very popular.

 - Luna Trattoria: If you're in the mood for Italian, this hidden spot makes authentic Northern Italian cuisine right here on the coast.
-Make your way down the windy, lit path and get ready to devour excellent spaghetti carbonara and ravioli of your dreams.
+Make your way down the lit path and get ready to devour excellent spaghetti carbonara and ravioli of your dreams.
 And, tell Massimo we sent you!

 Many shops have unfortunately close during the pandemic, so we've updated the list when we can.